oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 }
 ```

-The `SecurityConfiguration.java` class has a bean that calls this method configure a user's roles.
+The `SecurityConfiguration.java` class has a bean that calls this method to configure a user's roles from their OIDC data.

 ```java
 @Bean